vhscampos/SSIfy/README.md

 ## Further

 If you have any questions or suggestions, I'd be happy to address them.
-Reach out on victorsc at dcc.ufmg.br
+Reach out on vhscampos -at- gmail.com